awsdocs/aws-cdk-guide/doc_source/hello_world.md

 It is optional \(though good practice\) to synthesize before deploying\.
 The AWS CDK synthesizes your stack before each deployment\.

-If your code changes have security implications, you'll see a summary of these, and be asked to confirm them before deployment proceeds\.
+If your code has security implications, you'll see a summary of these and need to confirm them before deployment proceeds\.
+This isn't the case in our stack\.

 `cdk deploy` displays progress information as your stack is deployed\.
 When it's done, the command prompt reappears\.
 You can go to the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation/home) and see that it now lists `HelloCdkStack`\.
 You'll also find `MyFirstBucket` in the Amazon S3 console\.